A Nithsdale Way

 Stage 2: Carsethorn to New Abbey

-Over Criffel
+Over Criffel (12.5km 550m ascent)

-The crossing of Criffel on established paths, recently repaired, with very fine views.
+The crossing of Criffel is on established paths, recently repaired, with very fine views.
 The descent off Knockendoch is unimproved though.
 A path beside the abbey leads into New Abbey village.

 Route notes